Lionsgate Studios: Further deals

-With Lionsgate acquiring Summit Entertainment in 2012, its home entertainment division took over its home video releasing rights.
+With Lionsgate acquiring Summit Entertainment in 2012, its home entertainment division took over its home media releasing rights.

 In November 2015, Discovery Communications and Liberty Global each took a 3.4% stake in Lionsgate Entertainment, and as a result, LGHE began distributing titles from the Discovery library on home media starting in 2016 and ending in 2022 when Warner Bros.
 Home Entertainment took over distribution of Discovery home media releases following the merger of WarnerMedia with Discovery to form Warner Bros.
 Discovery.

 On December 8, 2016, Lionsgate acquired Starz Inc., which includes the North American branches of Manga Entertainment and the first incarnation of Anchor Bay Entertainment.
 Shortly after acquisition, Anchor Bay was folded into Lionsgate Home Entertainment and Manga is planned to be relaunched in the near future.
 Anchor Bay Entertainment would be revived by co-founders of Umbrelic Entertainment, Thomas Zambeck and Brian Katz, on February 15, 2024, as a production company for "genre films, undiscovered treasures, cult classics and remastered catalog releases".

-On June 30, 2021, Lionsgate's North American distribution deal with Walt Disney Studios Home Entertainment expired and was taken over Sony Pictures Home Entertainment as of July 1, 2021.
+On February 26, 2021, Lionsgate entered into a multi-year home entertainment distribution deal with Sony Pictures Home Entertainment, after Lionsgate's deal with 20th Century Studios Home Entertainment ended.
+Sony began distributing Lionsgate titles in July of the same year with Lionsgate continuing to maintain its own independent sales and marketing teams, while leveraging Sony's supply chain and distribution services for sales.

-After Lionsgate completed its acquisition of Entertainment One (eOne), now Lionsgate Canada, on December 27, 2023, its home entertainment division started distributing its physical releases worldwide.
+After Lionsgate completed its acquisition of Toronto-based Entertainment One (eOne), on December 27, 2023, its home entertainment division began distributing its physical releases worldwide.
+Media Capital Technologies was Lionsgate's main film co-financing partner from 2023 to 2025.

-On June 24, 2024, it was reported that Sony Pictures Home Entertainment had entered into a distribution deal with Studio Distribution Services to handle the physical distribution of titles from Sony Pictures (Columbia Pictures, TriStar Pictures, Screen Gems, Crunchyroll, LLC, etc.) as well as Lionsgate, Walt Disney Studios Home Entertainment (Walt Disney Pictures, Marvel Studios, Lucasfilm Ltd., 20th Century Studios, etc.) and The Criterion Collection through their existing distribution deals with SPHE.

 Television

 Lionsgate Television is the television arm of Lionsgate and Lionsgate Studios established in July 1997 and has produced such series as Nashville, Anger Management, The Dead Zone, 5ive Days to Midnight, Weeds, Nurse Jackie, Boss and Mad Men.

-Lionsgate later acquired television syndication firm Debmar-Mercury on July 12, 2006 with CBS Media Ventures, at the time known as CBS Television Distribution, handling ad-sales (with the exception of Meet the Browns, which was rather co-distributed by Turner Television/Warner Bros.
+Lionsgate later acquired television syndication firm Debmar-Mercury on July 12, 2006 with CBS Media Ventures, at the time known as CBS Television Distribution, handling ad-sales (with the exception of Tyler Perry's Meet the Browns, which was rather co-distributed by Turner Television/Warner Bros.
 Domestic Television Distribution and Disney–ABC Domestic Television rather handling its ad-sales).

-In March 2013, Lionsgate signed with Mars One, a Dutch nonprofit with space agency and aerospace backers intent on colonizing Mars, to produce a reality television show.
+In March 2013, Lionsgate signed with Mars One, a Dutch non-profit with space agency and aerospace backers intent on colonizing Mars, to produce a reality television show.

 On August 6, 2018, Lionsgate signed a first-look television development agreement with Universal Music Group.

-With the acquisition of Entertainment One on December 27, 2023, Lionsgate restructured eOne's television assets and folded them into Lionsgate Television, creating in the process Lionsgate Alternative Television on January 14, 2024, which produces and distributes Lionsgate's unscripted television shows.
+With the acquisition of Entertainment One on December 27, 2023, Lionsgate restructured eOne's television assets and folded them into Lionsgate Television, creating in the process Lionsgate Alternative Television on January 14, 2024, which produces and distributes Lionsgate's unscripted television series.